Mrstarr/CycleGAN-anime/README.md

 ```
 unzip Real2Anime2.zip
 ```
-More information will be released after Jerry and I finishing the ducking control course:)
+More information will be released after Jerry and I finishing the exam of Advanced Controll:)